RTEMS/rtems-docs/porting/task_context.rst

 Care should be exercise when writing this routine.
 All registers assumed to be preserved across subroutine calls must be preserved.
-These registers may be saved in the task’s context area or on its stack.
+These registers may be saved in the task's context area or on its stack.
 However, the stack pointer and address to resume executing the task at must be included in the context (normally the subroutine return address to the caller of ``_Thread_Dispatch``.
-The decision of where to store the task’s context is based on numerous factors including the capabilities of the CPU architecture itself and simplicity as well as external considerations such as debuggers wishing to examine a task’s context.
+The decision of where to store the task's context is based on numerous factors including the capabilities of the CPU architecture itself and simplicity as well as external considerations such as debuggers wishing to examine a task's context.
 In this case, it is often simpler to save all data in the context area.

 Also there may be special considerations